Primetime Emmy Award for Outstanding Talk Series

-The Primetime Emmy Award for Outstanding Talk Series is an award presented to the best television variety-style talk show of the year.
+The Primetime Emmy Award for Outstanding Talk Series was an award presented to the best television variety-style talk show of the year.

+History

-In 2015, Outstanding Variety Series was separated into two categories – Outstanding Variety Sketch Series and Outstanding Variety Talk Series.
+In 2015, Outstanding Variety Series was separated into two categories, Outstanding Variety Sketch Series and Outstanding Variety Talk Series.

+In 2023, the category was renamed Outstanding Talk Series.

+In 2026, the split was reversed and the categories were remerged with Outstanding Variety Series returning at the 78th Primetime Emmy Awards.